Emergency Load Reduction Program

 The Emergency Load Reduction Program (ELRP) is a five-year pilot program administered by PG&E that offers participants financial incentives to reduce energy usage during times of high grid stress and emergencies, with the goal of avoiding rotating outages while minimizing costs to customers.
-Participation in events is voluntary and there is no penalty for not participating.
-The ELRP is a five-year pilot program ordered by the CPUC in rulemaking 20-11-003 and administered by PG&E.
+The Emergency Load Reduction Program (ELRP) was ordered by the California Public Utilities Commission (CPUC) in rulemaking 20-11-003.

 Are you eligible?

-Non-residential (commercial, industrial, agricultural, and small and medium business) individual PG&E bundled-service customers, Community Choice Aggregation (CCA) Service customers, and Direct Access (DA) customers who meet the following criteria are eligible to enroll directly in the ELRP:
+Non-residential (commercial, industrial, agricultural, and small and medium business) individual PG&E bundled-service customers, Community Choice Aggregation (CCA) Service customers, and Direct Access (DA) customers who meet the following criteria are eligible to enroll directly in the program:

-- Able to reduce load by at least 1 kW during an ELRP event
+- Able to reduce load by at least 1 kW during an event

 - Not currently enrolled in any other demand response (DR) program with the exception of PG&E’s Base Interruptible Program (BIP)

 How it works

-If you are a business and can reduce load in time of emergency you can help prevent power outages this summer by participating in the ELRP.
+If you are a business and can reduce load in time of emergency, you can help prevent power outages this summer by participating in the Emergency Load Reduction Program (ELRP).

-To directly enroll in the ELRP, click the Enroll Now button below, or in the header of this page, and complete your enrollment application.
-Once your enrollment has been verified, you may be called upon to reduce your energy usage in response to an ELRP event.
+To directly enroll in the program, click the Enroll Now button below and complete your enrollment application.
+Once your enrollment has been verified, you may be called upon to reduce your energy usage in response to a program event.